sszukala/Genesis-Sphere/README.md

 $$T_{curvature}(t) = \frac{(1 + \sin^2(\omega t))(1 + \alpha t^2)}{V_{shape}}$$

 These equations are visualized in our animations, showing how geometric shapes transform to represent the changing nature of space-time near cosmic singularities.

+## 📈 Visualizing Time and Singularity

+This plot demonstrates how density approaches infinity as time approaches the singularities of:

+- The Big Bang (t → 0)
+- The Big Crunch (t → ∞)

+Mathematically represented as:

+$$\rho(t) = \frac{1}{t^n}$$

+Where:
+- ρ(t) = density as a function of time
+- n = rate of collapse or expansion (e.g. 1, 2, etc.)

+This asymptotic behavior illustrates why traditional physics breaks down at singularities - as the density approaches infinity, the curvature of space-time becomes so extreme that our current mathematical models can no longer accurately describe reality.
+Our visualizations help make this abstract concept more intuitive by showing how geometric forms transform as they approach these extreme conditions.